wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 Whenever the client registers or refreshes an address, it calculates a NextAddrRegRefreshTime for that address as AddrRegRefreshInterval seconds in the future, but does not schedule any refreshes.

-Whenever the client receives a PIO which changes the Valid Lifetime of an existing address by more than 1%, then the client calculates a new AddrRegRefreshInterval.
+Whenever the client receives a Prefix Information option [RFC4861] which changes the Valid Lifetime of an existing address by more than 1%, then the client calculates a new AddrRegRefreshInterval.
 The client schedules a refresh for min(now + AddrRegRefreshInterval, NextAddrRegRefreshTime).
 If the refresh would be scheduled in the past, then the refresh occurs immediately.

 When a refresh is performed, the client MAY refresh all addresses assigned to the interface that are scheduled to be refreshed within the next AddrRegRefreshCoalesce seconds.
 The value of AddrRegRefreshCoalesce is implementation-dependent, and a suggested default is 60 seconds.

-Discussion: this algorithm ensures that refreshes are not sent too frequently, while ensuring that the server never believes that the address has expired when it has not.
+Justification: this algorithm ensures that refreshes are not sent too frequently, while ensuring that the server never believes that the address has expired when it has not.
 Specifically, after every registration:

 - If the client never receives a PIO that changes the lifetime (e.g., if no further PIOs are received, or if all PIO lifetimes decrease in step with the passage of time), then no refreshes occur.
 Refreshes are not necessary, because the address expires at the time the server expects it to expire.
 - Any time a PIO changes the lifetime of the address (i.e., changes the time at which the address will expire) the client ensures that a refresh is scheduled, so that server will be informed of the new expiry.